bitburner-official/bitburner-src/CONTRIBUTING.md

   browsers by pressing F12 or Ctrl+Shift+I (Cmd + Option + I on macOS machines).

 Note that the issue tracker is for bugs in the game itself and feature requests, not for issues with your own scripts.
-If you want to get help with your scripts, please ask on Discord.
+If you want to get help with your scripts, please ask in the [#help-scripts](https://discord.com/channels/415207508303544321/415247422638522395) channel or other relevant channels on Discord.

 ## As a Developer